mmmmosca/LOON/README.md

 - `->Label.key` (or for accessing only the value: `->Label.key&`)
 - `->Label:space.key` (or for accessing only the value: `->Label:space.key&`)

-Also i made sure to add type checking, so that everything doesn't come as a string.
+I officially removed all the weird injection rules, allowing more freedom to the user other than a better parser that supports type checking, so that everything doesn't come as a string.

 Fun fact:
 the syntax of the injection operator (`<->`) was inspired by the chemical notation for reversible reactions